 Can you tell us a little bit more about your company?

-Bishop-McCann is headquartered in Kansas City, MO., with offices in Chicago, IL, San Francisco, CA and Minneapolis, MN.
-Our full-service agency provides a wide array of live program and event management services.
+Bishop-McCann is a NGLCC certified and is headquartered in Kansas City, MO., with offices in Chicago, IL, San Francisco, CA and Minneapolis, MN.
+Our full-service agency provides a wide array of live program and corporate event management services.
 We exceed our clients’ expectations, whether it’s a sophisticated marketing event or a straightforward logistics request.
-Our vision is to be the agency partner our clients can’t imagine living without.
+Our vision is to be the agency partner our clients can’t imagine living without and our suppliers enjoy working with.
 Bishop-McCann services include:

 - Air travel